-When the children are between 6 months to I year old (depending on circumstances) they return to their own extended family where that is possible or are fostered in the local community and Potter’s Village will continue to give them support.
+When the children are between 6 months to I year old (depending on circumstances) they return to their own extended family, where that is possible, or are fostered in the local community and Potter’s Village will continue to support them.

 Often the family still needs financial support to care for these babies and this is given depending on circumstance, most often by way of a monthly child support allowance.

-Short-term financial or food aid is also given to families in crisis due to an unstable situation, often health related.
+Short-term financial support, or food aid, is also given to families in crisis due to an unstable situation, often health-related.

-In recent years these families have been encouraged to save some of their money as part of an Income Generating Savings Scheme .
+In recent years these families have been encouraged to save some of their money as part of an Income Generating Savings Scheme.
 This scheme then helps to buy them an animal (chickens, goat or pig) to help the family support the child long term.
-The staff at Potter’s Village find and buy good quality animals and then do home visits to ensure adequate care for them.
+The staff of Potter’s Village find and buy good quality animals and then do home visits to ensure adequate care for them.

-This scheme has proved very effective and many families have become self sufficient, no longer needing financial handouts from PV, which is wonderful.
+This scheme has proved very effective and many families have become self-sufficient, no longer needing financial support.